JackHanke/nets/README.md

 - Diffusion Model
     - Conditional image generation with a diffusion model from scratch on mnist
     - For Linkedin post:
         - Generative AI from scratch!
-I wrote a latent denoising diffusion model with just NumPy to "draw" requested letters using the EMNIST dataset.
-This model architecture is used in modern image generators like Stable Diffusion and DALLE.
+I wrote a latent denoising diffusion model using just NumPy to "draw" requested letters using the EMNIST dataset.
+This is the exact model used in modern image generators like Stable Diffusion and DALLE.

-        - For viz, have header with "Please draw a __.", and have it draw 1738 (ay).

 ## Notes
 For layers $2 \leq \ell \leq L$, a feed forward neural network is defined by